History of Ohio: Northwest Territory and statehood (1787–1803)

-Northwest Territory

 Starting even before the war, and accelerating with the establishment of Fort Henry across the Ohio River in West Virginia, numerous settlers encroached on Indian lands west of the Ohio River in a broad arc from west of Fort Henry as far upriver as where Fort Steuben (today Steubenville) was later established.
 That there was continuous occupation of such lands is certain, though the location and continuity of any particular settlement, at least a few of which were referred to loosely as "towns" is very much in doubt.
 Most prominent among these were a series of squatters settlements with various names circa 1774 to 1795 in the area of what is today Martin's Ferry, directly across river from Fort Henry.
 European settlement of Ohio may fairly be said to have been in progression before establishment of the Northwest Territory and the first generally recognized town of Marietta.

-This monument to the pioneers of Ohio is in Muskingum Park, Front St., Marietta, Ohio.

 In 1787, the United States created the Northwest Territory under the Northwest Ordinance of that year.
 Ebenezer Sproat became a shareholder of the Ohio Company of Associates, and was engaged as a surveyor with the company.
 On April 7, 1788, Ebenezer Sproat and a group of American pioneers to the Northwest Territory, led by Rufus Putnam, arrived at the confluence of the Ohio and Muskingum rivers to establish Marietta, Ohio as the first permanent American settlement in the Northwest Territory.
 Marietta was founded by New Englanders.
 It was the first of what would become a prolific number of New England settlements in what was then the Northwest Territory.
 These New Englanders or "Yankees" as they were called, were descended from the Puritan English colonists who had settled New England in the 1600s and were members of the Congregationalist church.
 Correspondingly, the first church in Marietta was a Congregationalist church which was constructed 1786.